Sapphire Engagement Rings

 Sapphires wear beautifully

 Sapphires are particularly durable and scratch-resistant due to their exceptionally hard crystal structure; the only natural thing that can scratch a sapphire is a diamond.
-Their durability makes them an ideal choice for engagement rings and other jewellery worn daily.
+Their durability makes sapphire engagement rings the ideal choice for a ring worn daily.

 Sky blue to deep indigo – choosing a sapphire colour